dekoza/mtgpl/GTC.rst

 Kingpin's Pet
     Flying

-    Extort (Whenever you cast a spell, you may pay {(w/b)}.
+    Extort (Whenever you cast a spell, you may pay |mana_wb|.
 If you do, each opponent loses 1 life and you gain that much life.)

 Knight of Obligation
     Vigilance

-    Extort (Whenever you cast a spell, you may pay {(w/b)}.
+    Extort (Whenever you cast a spell, you may pay |mana_wb|.
 If you do, each opponent loses 1 life and you gain that much life.)

 Knight Watch